CS179K-Summer23/cs179-project-select-sports/README.md

 Team members have some experience using React, but some time still needs to be invested to learn React.js and the various APIs required to implement some of the features listed.

 ## Major Features:
+(Highest to Lowest Priority)
+- Search sports data
 - GUI displaying sports information such as scores, player stats, winning odds, etc
 - User Accounts
+- Follow teams for user-specific pages
 - Site point system
+- Chance-based points earning
 - Google Authenticate implementation to secure accounts
-- Search sports data
 - Sort through sports and user data
-- Follow teams for user-specific pages
-- Chance-based points earning